Burt Reynolds, Kurt Russell, more in talks for Tarantino’s Manson murders film

+Following a lengthy negotiation process, Robbie has officially announced (via an interview with IndieWire) that she’ll be playing Sharon Tate inOnce Upon a Time in Hollywood.
+Robbie most recently earned acclaim with her performance as disgraced figure skater Tonya Harding inI, Tonya, and she previously worked with DiCaprio onThe Wolf of Wall Street.
+The actress’ next appearance will be in a crime thriller titledTerminal.

-Following the casting of Leonardo DiCaprio (in January) and Brad Pitt (in February), Tarantino is reportedly in talks to add several older names — and some former collaborators — to the list.
+Following the casting of DiCaprio (in January) and Pitt (in February), Tarantino is reportedly in talks to add several veteran stars — and some former collaborators — to the cast.

 According to Deadline, Burt Reynolds, Kurt Russell, Tim Roth, and Michael Madsen are all in talks to join the film’s cast.
 Reynolds, 82, would be taking on the role of George Spahn, a Manson sympathizer and the owner of a ranch where the murders were reportedly planned.
-Russell, Roth, and Madsen all appeared in 2015’sThe Hateful Eight, and all three have worked with Tarantino on multiple past projects.
-Apparently, talks are still ongoing between Tarantino and Margot Robbie, who has been offered the role of Sharon Tate.
+Russell, Roth, and Madsen all appeared in 2015’sThe Hateful Eight, and all three have worked with Tarantino on past projects.

+If DiCaprio wasn’t enough, Tarantino went out and landed another leading-level actor.
+Per Variety, Brad Pitt was officially cast inOnce Upon a Time in Hollywood as Cliff Booth, stunt double for DiCaprio’s Rick Dalton.
+According to Tarantino, “Both [men] are struggling to make it in a Hollywood they don’t recognize anymore.
+But Rick has a very famous next-door neighbor Sharon Tate.”

+In addition, Variety reports that Sony beat out several bidders for the film’s rights.
+This will be the first film for Tarantino without the Weinstein Company.

-We are getting closer to re-entering the gory imagination of Quentin Tarantinoas a top-tier actor has reportedly joined the cast ofhis upcoming filmabout the Manson Family murders of 1969.
-Leonardo DiCaprio has been confirmedas being cast in the upcoming film, Tarantino’s ninth asadirector.
+We are getting closer to re-entering the gory imagination of Quentin Tarantino, as a top-tier actor has reportedly joined the cast ofhis upcoming filmabout the Manson Family murders of 1969.
+DiCaprio has been confirmedas being cast in the upcoming film, Tarantino’s ninth asadirector.

-In the film, DiCaprio will play the role of an aging actor on what Deadline describes as a “Pulp Fiction-esque movie set” during the summer of 1969.
-The Titanticactor being cast as an older actor carries a bit of irony.
+In the film, DiCaprio will play the role of aging actor Rick Dalton on what Deadline describes as a “Pulp Fiction-esque movie set” during the summer of 1969.
+The Titanticactor’s casting as an older actor carries a bit of irony.
 Before Tarantino cast DiCaprio as racist plantation owner Calvin Candie in 2012’sDjango Unchained,hehad wanted an older actor to play the role, but rewrote it to take into account DiCaprio’s age.

-DiCaprio is the first major actor castin the film, but there has been speculation about other top-tier actors joining the project.
-Brad Pitt and Tom Cruise were rumored to play two lead male actor roles around the same time reports came out of DiCaprio possibly joining the cast.
-Tarantino is also interested in I, Tonyastar Margot Robbie playing the role of Sharon Tate, the actress who was among the people murdered by the Manson Family.
-If Robbie does get cast in the film, it will be her first time acting opposite DiCaprio since the pair played an unhappily married couple in 2013’sThe Wolf of Wall Street.

 helps readers keep tabs on the fast-paced world of tech with all the latest news, fun product reviews, insightful editorials, and one-of-a-kind sneak peeks.